Here's a Cajun Shrimp Etouffee recipe that is outstanding.

-Offering a Shrimp Creole recipe at the bottom of the page and many more recipes for you to try.
+Offering a Shrimp Chowder recipe at the bottom of the page and many more recipes for you to try.

 An authentic Louisiana recipe with a rich and spicy fresh tomato based roux with fresh garlic, bell peppers, celery and onions mixed with crawfish and shrimp.

 A little time consuming but well worth the effort.

 Serve over steamed rice with hush puppies and/or crackers on the side.

 So just a warning--this is hot and spicy.
 If you're not sure about the level of heat, add less hot sauce to start--you can always add more, but can't take it away once it's in there.